jerryrox/project-beats-framework/README.md

 #### Changes
 - Make IGraphicObject.CreateChild automatically increment depth based on the number of children if depth is not specified.
 - Reverted AudioClock time source value back to realtimeSinceStartup.
+#### Fixes
+- Fixed warning which kept appearing when cloning dependency containers.

 ### 1.0.2
 #### New features